Skip to content

 Apply for Vehicle Crossing Permit

-For more information on Councils Vehicle (Driveway) Policy
+For more information on Councils Vehicle (Driveway) Policy (PDF 508Kb)

 View Vehicle Crossing technical notes

-Check with us whether you also need a temporary Road Occupation permit and a planning permit before you get a vehicle crossing permit.
+Check with us whether you also need a Temporary Road Occupation permit and a Planning permit before you get a Vehicle Crossing permit.

 • You cannot pour concrete on your crossing before we have carried out a pre-pour onsite inspection.

-If the inspector approves the excavation and preparation then the crossing can be constructed.
+If the Inspector approves the excavation and preparation then the crossing can be constructed.

 • After the crossing has been constructed, we will carry out a final inspection of the works.
 If the pre-pour excavation and preparation did not meet our standards, we will let you know how you can meet them.